openpsi-project/ReaLHF/_sources/quickstart.rst.txt

 This is a near-optimal execution strategy found by the search engine in ReaL.

-For the details of PPO hyperparameters in the ``ppo`` field, please check :class:`realrlhf.PPOHyperparameters` for a detailed explanation.
+For the details of PPO hyperparameters in the ``ppo`` field, please check :class:`realhf.PPOHyperparameters` for a detailed explanation.

 .. image:: images/ppo_rwd.svg
     :align: center